-Initial concentration fields of CO_2 and ${}^{14}CO_2$ for the inversions were obtained by specifying realistic troposphere-stratosphere and latitude gradients of $\Delta^{14}CO_2$ and CO_2 and then propagating time-varying flux terms in equations (1) through the atmosphere using TM5 EIC, starting on Jan 1, 2000.
-The three dimensional atmospheric mole fractions of $CO_2 \times \Delta^{14}CO_2$ and CO_2 on July 4, 2009 were used as initial fields for the inversions.
+Initial concentration fields of CO2 and 14CO2 for the inversions were obtained by specifying realistic troposphere-stratosphere and latitude gradients of Δ^{14} CO2 and CO2 and then propagating time-varying flux terms in Eq.
+(1) through the atmosphere using TM5 EIC, starting on 1 January 2000.
+The three-dimensional atmospheric mole fractions of CO2 × Δ^{14} CO2 and CO2 on 4 July 2009 were used as initial fields for the inversions.
 The relatively long forward run was implemented to ensure that the simulated large-scale atmospheric gradients were consistent with the prior fluxes.